-The purpose of this program is to provide training and practice in short-term educational, vocational, and personal counseling of adolescents and young adults.
-Emphasis is placed on theory and practice of counseling.
-The program is not designed to meet certification requirements for public school elementary and secondary guidance workers.

-Graduates are trained to counsel normal adolescents and young adults who (1) are having some temporary difficulty in adjusting to the college learning situation, (2) need help in exploring which education direction or career is most consistent with their abilities, interests, values and aspirations, or (3) need help dealing with personal, emotional, and developmental problems.
-They are also expected to be competent to administer and interpret psychological tests and inventories used in counseling.
+The concentration in college counseling provides training and practice in short-term educational, vocational, and personal counseling of adolescents, young adults, and other students in higher education.
+Emphasis is placed on theory and practice in counseling.
+Graduates are trained to counsel those who (1) are having some temporary difficulty in adjusting to the college learning situation, (2) need help in exploring which educational direction or career is most consistent with their abilities, interests, values and aspirations, or (3) need help dealing with personal, emotional, and developmental problems.
+Graduates are expected to be competent to administer and interpret psychological tests and inventories used in counseling.
 Although graduates of this program are not trained to counsel individuals with severe emotional problems, they are trained to recognize problems requiring long-term counseling and to make appropriate referrals.